JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-my-pretty-white-shoes.md

 The idea was simple enough - allow the player to input commands which would influence the flow of the story.

-By combining my passion for storytelling and ambition to learn Python my next project idea was born: a classic Choose your own adventure game!
+By combining my passion for storytelling and ambition to learn Python my next project idea was born: a classic choose your own adventure game!

 <!--StartFragment-->